 Free online course from Trinity College Dublin aims to improve health assessments for people with an intellectual disability

-The Trinity Centre for Ageing and Intellectual Disability at Trinity College Dublin is launching a new Massive Online Open Course (MOOC) geared to healthcare professionals, care providers and others who work with people with an intellectual disability.
+The Trinity Centre for Ageing and Intellectual Disability at Trinity College Dublin is launching another run of its Massive Online Open Course (MOOC), geared to healthcare professionals, care providers and others who work with people with an intellectual disability.

 Trinity’s free three-week online course will explore how to improve health assessments for people with an intellectual disability.
 Learners will explore best practice techniques for communication, assessment, and developing accessible materials for people with an intellectual disability.
-The course is open for registration on the FutureLearn platform and starts on the 15th of January 2018.
+It is open for registration on the FutureLearn platform and starts on the 21st of January 2019.
 The lead educator is Dr Eilish Burke, Ussher Assistant Professor in Ageing and Intellectual Disability at Trinity College Dublin and the Associate Director of the Trinity Centre for Ageing and Intellectual Disability.

-To register for Trinity’s free online course, please visit: https://www.futurelearn.com/courses/health-assessment/
+To register for Trinity’s free online course, starting on the 21st of January 2019, please visit: https://www.futurelearn.com/courses/health-assessment/3.

 What are Massive Open Online Courses (MOOCs)?